One local high school student is preparing for a big week ahead.

 Megan found out about the opportunity to play in the 93rd Macy's Thanksgiving Parade through the Smith Wahlberg Drum Camp.
 Megan applied for the opportunity and was accepted!

-Only a few high school students from around the country were selected for the opportunity to preform live in front of over 3.5 million people and over 50 million watching the parade on television.
+Only a few high school students from around the country were selected for the opportunity to perform live in front of over 3.5 million people and over 50 million watching the parade on television.

 "I know a few people who are going but I'm still a little nervous to travel on my own but I'm really excited," said Megan.